 Sycamore was the star of our 2021 kidding season and is sire to 14 of our goats.
 We like his conformation and compact size as an F3.
 But from a genetic diversity standpoint, he’s valiantly served his purpose at our farm and is ready to come work for you.
 As long as we have him, he’s also available for stud service.

-Rusty and Raven (pedegrees here) are two brothers.
+Rusty Rusty is a mostly-black wether.
 The most recent photos are first:

-These guys were born on 4/15/2021 to one of our most hardy and independent does, Oriole.
-Rusty and Raven’s sire was Sycamore, our F3 born in 2020 who is also for sale.
-These guys are nearly all black, and they have fairly long fur like their mother.
-They are nice and short and were castrated at the end of August 2022.
+He was born on 4/15/2021 to one of our most hardy and independent does, Oriole.
+The sire was Sycamore, our F3 born in 2020 who is also for sale.
+He has fairly long fur like his mother.
+He is nice and short and was castrated at the end of August 2022.

 Linden